arshptl/react-practice/README.md

 # React Practice Projects
-This are the Projects which I worked parallely with learning react udemy course
+This are the practice Projects which I worked parallely with learning react udemy course